 Shakespeare was right: “All the world’s a stage.”
 So, it follows that all the world has a backstage as well, and someone, somewhere is just dying to get a look back there.

 That inherent curiosity to peek behind the curtain is the basis of Doors Open, an international initiative in which the public is invited to tour parts of historic and modern buildings that are normally closed off.
 The Scots (the Glaswegians, specifically) created the current Doors Open model back in 1990 and exported it to continental Europe.
 Toronto was the first Canadian city to stage a Doors Open event in 2000.

 The current version of Doors Open Calgary launched in 2012 as a legacy event from the city’s turn as Canada’s Cultural Capital.

-Now in its fourth year, Doors Open Calgary is presented annually over the last weekend in September.
+Doors Open Calgary is presented annually over the last weekend in September.
 Though it is staged concurrently with Alberta Culture Days, Doors Open is an independent event, run as a non-profit society under the direction of a 10-member board.
 This year’s lineup will be much like that of the previous year, with approximately 35 sites, one third of which are City of Calgary venues, says board president Katie Novak.

 Novak has been involved with Doors Open Calgary since Day 1 and says the appeal for her is a heightened sense of civic engagement brought about through what she describes as the “storytelling” aspect of touring a site such as the Oliver Bowen LRT Maintenance Facility – one of the most popular spots during 2014’s event.